Turku: Sports

-Turku has two major football teams: FC Inter, playing in the top national league, Veikkausliiga, and TPS in Ykkönen, one level below.
+Turku has two major football teams playing in the top national league Veikkausliiga: FC Inter, and TPS.
 Both teams are based at Veritas Stadion in Kupittaa.

 The HC TPS is an ice hockey team that competes in the top level, SM-liiga, and has secured 11 national championships.
 They play their games at Gatorade Center in Artukainen.

 The city also hosts the annual Paavo Nurmi Marathon, named after the legendary Turku-born runner Paavo Nurmi.

 Turku is home to the Eagles Rugby Football Club, a division champion affiliated with Suomen Rugbyliitto, which trains and competes at Impivaara Jalkapallonhalli and Kuppitaanpuisto.

 Turku Titans is a lacrosse club with a rich history, having scored three silver and one gold medals in Finland's national lacrosse league.
 The Titans' women's team has also achieved success.
 Furthermore, the city hosted the FIL U19 2012 World Lacrosse Championships.

 Finnish tennis player Jarkko Nieminen, from the nearby county of Masku, is among the most accomplished players in Finland.